 Like the Corgi, they can have a very high prey drive and will often chase small furries, given a chance.
 They are also toy driven, and like to play with a multitude of toys to keep their attention.

-They tend to be an adaptable breed, used to living a transient and nomadic lifestyle traditionally and this means they are often naturally curious and enjoy new adventures and environments,
+They tend to be an adaptable breed, used to living a transient and nomadic lifestyle traditionally and this means they are often naturally curious and enjoy new adventures and environments.
+Huskies are extremely popular designer dogs, with the Siberian Husky Shiba Inu mix being a new popular cross breed as well.

 Coat, Colors and Look